lawik/notes/Blog - Conference Report, Goatmire Elixir 2025.md

 I am incredibly please with how it came out.
 Thanks to all who contributed to that.
 My family, relatives, the staff, the volunteers, the speakers and the attendees.
 The town.

 The response has been overwhelmingly positive.
-Currently the survey says

 TODO: pictures, outfits, starters, enders